otmane-el-aloi/WordOfECN/README.md

 # WordOfECN
-As a part of object programming course @ Centrale Nantes
+Project done as a part of object programming course @ Centrale Nantes